gisdevelope/rasterTools/README.md

 4) The vignettes given an in detail [Introduction](articles/introduction.html) and explain what the logic behind [landscape metrics](articles/landscape_metrics.html) is.

-5) Update the object `rtPaths` that contains all paths to spatial datasets so that `rasterTools` knows where your spatial files may already be stored, or where they ought to be stored.

-        updatePaths(root = "/path/to/the/spatial/files/", project = "/path/to/your/project/")

 ## In a nutshell, `rasterTools` ...